Materials-Consortia/OPTIMADE/optimade.rst

   - **link\_type**: a string containing the link type.
     It MUST be one of the values listed above in section `Link Types`_.

   - **aggregate**: a string indicating whether a client that is following links to aggregate results from different OPTIMADE implementations should follow this link or not.
-This flag SHOULD NOT be indicated for links where :property:`link_type` is not :val:`child`.
+This flag SHOULD NOT be indicated for links where :field:`link_type` is not :val:`child`.

     If not specified, clients MAY assume that the value is :val:`ok`.
     If specified, and the value is anything different than :val:`ok`, the client MUST assume that the server is suggesting not to follow the link during aggregation by default (also if the value is not among the known ones, in case a future specification adds new accepted values).

     Specific values indicate the reason why the server is providing the suggestion.
-    A client MAY follow the link anyway if it has reason to do so (e.g., if the client is looking for all test databases, it MAY follow the links where :property:`aggregate` has value :val:`test`).
+    A client MAY follow the link anyway if it has reason to do so (e.g., if the client is looking for all test databases, it MAY follow the links where :field:`aggregate` has value :val:`test`).

     If specified, it MUST be one of the values listed in section `Link Aggregate Options`_.

   - **no_aggregate_reason**: an OPTIONAL human-readable string indicating the reason for suggesting not to aggregate results following the link.
-It SHOULD NOT be present if :property:`aggregate` has value :val:`ok`.
+It SHOULD NOT be present if :field:`aggregate` has value :val:`ok`.

 Example: